shinyorg/documentation/src/content/docs/music/playback.md

 await _player.PlayAsync(tracks[0]);
 ```

 Calling `PlayAsync` stops any currently playing track, loads the new one, and begins playback immediately.
-The player automatically selects the appropriate playback engine based on whether `StoreId` or `ContentUri` is available.
+On Apple platforms the player enqueues the track by its `CatalogId` (streaming catalog track) or, otherwise, by its persistent ID from the local library.

 :::caution
-`PlayAsync` will throw an `InvalidOperationException` if both `ContentUri` and `StoreId` are empty, or if the platform player fails to initialize.
+For a local track, `PlayAsync` throws an `InvalidOperationException` if the identifier is invalid or the track can no longer be found in the music library.
+Catalog tracks (with a `CatalogId`) stream without a library lookup, but require an active Apple Music subscription.
 :::

 ## Pause, Resume, and Stop